cravotics/cravotics/README.md

 I'm a Master of Engineering student in Robotics at the University of Maryland, College Park, with a Bachelor's in Mechatronics from Anna University, Chennai.
 My passion lies in robotics, embedded systems, and automation.
 I've worked in startups on vehicular systems and special machines.

+## Summer 2024 Internship Aspirations 🌟

+As I gear up for an exhilarating summer in 2024, I'm on the lookout for the ultimate internship adventure in the realms of **Robotics, Perception, and Planning**.
+I'm eager to dive deep, contribute, and learn in an environment that challenges and expands my expertise.
+If your team is at the forefront of revolutionizing these fields, I'd be thrilled to embark on this journey together.
+Let's make the summer of 2024 a groundbreaking chapter in the story of robotics innovation!

 > "It's not who I am underneath, but what I do that defines me." - Batman

 ![batman](https://github.com/cravotics/personal_repo/assets/90138418/c0df7d81-c9e6-421c-9c76-166ba113513c)